cbase-larrymod/bpp-plus/README.md

-## bpp - a basic preprocessor for use with petcat
+# BPP+
+BPP+ is a BASIC v2 (Commodore 64) preprocessor designed for use with Petcat and tailored for the **C*Base Larry Mod v3.1 - Build system**.

-This is a simple symbolic preprocessor for cross-developing CBM BASIC programs in a more readable form, removing the need for line numbers and using labels, scopes and include directives instead.
-The output can then be converted to a PRG file using the petcat utilitiy that comes with VICE.
+This updated version of the original symbolic preprocessor makes CBM BASIC programs easier to write and read.
+It supports cross-development of CBM BASIC programs by removing the need for line numbers and enabling the use of labels, scopes, and include directives.
+The preprocessed output can then be converted into a PRG file using the [Petcat](https://vice-emu.sourceforge.io/vice_16.html) utility included with VICE.

+The original BPP repository can be found [here](https://github.com/hbekel/bpp).

+---

 ## Example